axieinfinity/ronin-documentation/docs/node-operators/cli.md

 ---
-description: Compile a node binary from source using Ronin CLI.
+description: Build the CLI and compile a node binary from source.
 ---

-# Build your node using CLI
+# Build the Ronin CLI
-This guide demonstrates how to compile a full node binary using the Ronin CLI (command line interface) client—a unified tool for running and managing Ronin nodes.
+This guide demonstrates how to build the Ronin CLI (command-line tool) and compile the node binary on your own instead of using a packed binary from Docker.
+With the CLI tool, you can install the Ronin node and configure it as a full node (default), validator node, or archive node.

-## Prerequisites
+### Prerequisites
-Install the dependencies using your favorite package manager:
+To build the Ronin CLI, you need to install the following dependencies:
-* Go 1.17 or later
+* Golang 1.17 or later (follow the instructions at [https://go.dev/doc/install](https://go.dev/doc/install))
 * C compiler

-## Install Ronin
+### 1. Build locally
 1. Clone the Ronin repository:

 ```